 - UNIX Printing to Windows with RPM

-In this article we explore some of the requirements our UNIX customers have for RPM.
+In this article, we explore some of the requirements our UNIX customers have for RPM.

 - Print Filtering, a Case Study in Not Wasting Paper

 This account came from a conversation between one of our customers and the technical staff.
-One customer now saves a ream of paper per day by eliminating jobs which do not need to be printed.
+One customer now saves a ream of paper per day by eliminating jobs that do not need to be printed.